Yoka346/Yoka346/README.md

-- 👋 Hi, I’m @Yoka346, senior student of a university in Japan.
+- 👋 Hi, I’m @Yoka346, M1 student of a university in Japan.
 I major in Computer Science.
 - 👀 I’m interested in C#, C++ and Game AI.
 - 🌱 I’m currently learning about Game AI.